-The threats defined by this PP-Module (see section 3.1) supplement those defined in the GPOS PP as follows:
+The threats and assumptions defined by this PP-Module (see sections 3.1 and 3.2) supplement those defined in the GPOS PP as follows:

-PP-Module Threat Consistency Rationale T.UNAUTHORIZED_ACCESS The threat of an attacker gaining access to a network interface or data that is transmitted over it is consistent with the T.NETWORK_ATTACK and T.NETWORK_EAVESDROP threats in the GPOS PP. T.TSF_CONFIGURATION The threat of a mis-configured VPN client is consistent with the T.LOCAL_ATTACK threat in the GPOS PP. T.UNAUTHORIZED_UPDATE The threat of an unauthorized update to the VPN client software in particular is consistent with the T.LOCAL_ATTACK threat in the GPOS PP. T.USER_DATA_REUSE Inadvertent disclosure of user data to an unauthorized recipient is consistent with the T.NETWORK_EAVESDROP threat in the GPOS PP. T.TSF_FAILURE A failure of TSF functionality could compromise the local system, which is consistent with the T.LOCAL_ATTACK threat in the GPOS PP.
+PP-Module Threat or Assumption Consistency Rationale T.UNAUTHORIZED_ACCESS The threat of an attacker gaining access to a network interface or data that is transmitted over it is consistent with the T.NETWORK_ATTACK and T.NETWORK_EAVESDROP threats in the GPOS PP. T.TSF_CONFIGURATION The threat of a misconfigured VPN client is consistent with the T.NETWORK_ATTACK and T.NETWORK_EAVESDROP threats on the GPOS PP because misconfiguration could allow VPN traffic to be subjected unexpectedly to unauthorized modification or disclosure.
+T.USER_DATA_REUSE Inadvertent disclosure of user data to an unauthorized recipient is consistent with the T.NETWORK_EAVESDROP threat in the GPOS PP. T.TSF_FAILURE A failure of TSF functionality could compromise the local system, which is consistent with the T.LOCAL_ATTACK threat in the GPOS PP. A.NO_TOE_BYPASS The A.NO_TOE_BYPASS assumption assumes that the operational environment is configured in such a manner that the only network route to the protected network is through the TOE.
+This does not conflict with the GPOS PP because the GPOS PP makes no assumptions about the network architecture in which the TOE is deployed.
+A.PHYSICAL The assumption that physical security is provided by the environment is not explicitly stated in the GPOS PP but is consistent with the A.PLATFORM assumption defined in the GPOS PP, which expects the computing platform to be trusted.
+A.TRUSTED_CONFIG The assumption that personnel responsible for the TOE's configuration are trusted to follow the guidance is consistent with the A.PROPER_ADMIN defined in the GPOS PP.